 “But look mother,” said Clara, reaching into her pocket.
 “Here are the seven crowns of the mouse king that the nutcracker defeated!”

 “Just toys!”
 Said her mother.
 “Stop being silly.
 Can’t you see I’m busy?”
 So Clara went into the nursery and sat down and cried.

 “It is true, it is true,” she said.
 “And if the nutcracker was a person, not just a, well, a nutcracker, then I would love him and marry him even if he was ugly.
 I would not be like that Princess Pirlpat in the story.
 I would love a boy for his good heart – not for his handsome face.”

-For when Clara had promised to marry an ugly but good boy, she had broken the spell.
-And he had regained his looks of old.
-And they both knew that one day they would be married to each other and live happily ever after.
+As she said that, she heard the doorbell, followed by her Godfather’s voice in the hall.
+She went to see him to tell him what she was thinking, but there was no need.
+Godfather Drosselmeyer had come with his nephew, his nephew was no longer ugly – but handsome, bright-eyed and smiling.
+When Clara had promised to marry an ugly but good boy, she had broken the spell.
+He had regained his looks of old, and they both knew that one day they would be married to each other and live happily ever after.